Franchise: The Phantom of the Opera

 was written by French author Gaston Leroux between 1909 and 1910, it has been adapted for film and television many times.

 The original work

 Other adaptations include

-- The first was a Russian production, which has since been lost.
+- The first was a German production, which has since been lost.

 - An American television version starring Charles Dance aired in 1990.
 So yes, the same man played the Phantom of the Opera and Tywin Lannister.

 - Dario Argento directed a 1998 film version in which the Phantom isn't even disfigured.

 - There are also multiple musical adaptations apart from Andrew Lloyd Webber's.
 The one most frequently performed — developed at around the same time as the Lloyd Webber show but unstaged until several years after it — was written by Maury Yeston (Nine) and Arthur Kopit and is simply called Phantom.